|

 Comprised of building structures, agriculture, moving buildings, and an

-South Plains as children.
+to the South Plains as children.

-Merrill, R. L.
+Merrill, R. L. "Bud"

-Photograph collection, 1950
+Photograph Collection, 1950

 25 copy prints